Run mistralrs in Docker

 Production deployment notes

 Section titled “Production deployment notes”Persist the cache.
-Hugging Face weights are large enough that re-downloading on every container restart is wasteful.
-Mount a persistent volume at /data.
+Weights are large enough that re-downloading on every restart is wasteful.
+Mount a named volume or host path at /data.

 Health check. /health returns 200 when the server is up.
 Add a Docker healthcheck: